ComparisonResearch ToolsPeptidesMethodology

 Two laboratory vials side-by-side representing peptide comparison research

 "BPC-157 vs TB-500."
-"Ipamorelin vs CJC-1295."
-"Semaglutide vs tirzepatide."
-These comparisons generate thousands of searches per month, and the top results are almost always written by vendors with a financial interest in one compound or the other.
-The comparisons that are written by independent sources are usually thin editorial pieces without the structured data you actually need to make a decision.
+"Ipa vs CJC-1295."
+"Sema vs tirz."
+Those queries pull thousands of searches a month, and the top results are almost always written by vendors with skin in the game.
+The "independent" pieces aren't much better, mostly thin editorial without the structured data you actually need.

-A research-grade peptide comparison is multi-dimensional.
-Mechanism matters more than marketing.
-Half-life determines dosing convenience.
-Human trial count separates the reasonably-studied from the speculative.
-Cost per mcg matters when you're running a long cycle.
-The Next Pep comparison tool at /compare surfaces all of this in a single side-by-side view — free, no signup, 60+ peptides.
-This article covers the framework we built it on.
+A real peptide comparison is multi-dimensional.
+Mechanism beats marketing copy every time.
+Half-life decides your dosing calendar.
+Human trial count separates the well-studied from the speculative.
+Cost per mcg matters once you're running a long cycle.
+The Next Pep comparison tool at /compare puts all of that side-by-side, free, no signup, 60+ peptides.
+This article is the framework we built it on.

 Key Takeaways